GliaLab/Begonia/README.md

 # DataLocation Editors

-We've found it's often nesseary to perform manual steps implemented in Matlab for may imaging data files in a row.
-Examples are setting tresholds while seeing an image, marking arease to include or exclude, marking RoIs, performan processings steps etc.
+We have found it is often necessary to perform manual steps implemented in Matlab for many imaging data files in a row.
+Examples are setting thresholds while seeing an image, marking areas to include or exclude, marking ROIs, processing steps etc.

-A very simple project could be to record 50 x 5 minute recordings on brain slices before an after a stimuli, marking RoIs and then processing the RoI signals before performin statistics.
-For the 50 recorinds, the same steps needs to be performed.
+A simple project could record 50 x 5-minute recordings on brain slices before and after a stimulus, marking ROIs and then processing the ROI signals before performing statistics.
+For the 50 recordings, the same steps need to be performed.

-These steps often vary from project to project, and are frequently custom made for the specific project.
-When there are many recordings to perform steps on, its good to know what steps have been performed on what recording.
+These steps often vary from project to project and are frequently custom-made for the specific project.
+When there are many recordings, it is good to know what steps have been performed on what recording.

-Begonia offers a visual spreadsheed-like tool in `xylobium.dledit.Editor` for this purpose that works on any list of DataLocation or DataLocation derived data.
-This means all the recordings available from `begonia.scantype`, but also any file or folder on a filesystem, or any custom matlab object (See section on Metadata for more on DataLocation).
+Begonia offers a visual spreadsheet-like tool in `xylobium.dledit.Editor` for this purpose that works on any list of DataLocation or DataLocation derived data.

-We'll refer to this tool as the *DataLocation Editor*.
-Note that begonia's *Data Manager* is implemented in this way.
-A good place to start for a practical example of a compled DataLocation editor is to have a look at the script `dataman.start()`.
+We refer to this tool as the *DataLocation Editor*.
+Note that Begonia's *Data Manager* is implemented in this way.
+A good place to start for a practical example of a completed DataLocation editor is to have a look at the script `dataman.start()`.

-If you have a list of DataLocations, programatically opening them with an editor is easy.
+If you have a list of data locations, programmatically opening them with an editor is easy.
 Notice how you can make a column editable by adding a "!" in front of it:

 ```matlab
 import begonia.data_management.DataLocation;